SpellholdStudios/Hubelpot_the_Vegetable_Merchant_NPC/README.md

 ##

-- fixed this bug: http://www.shsforums.net/topic/34068-problems-installing/#entry515226 - in checks "Kit(Hubelpot...BLAHBLAHBLAH" there were no quotes, now corrected to Kit("Hubelpot"...BLAHBLAHBLAH" (Later this code snippet was changed, see the explanations in the following posts)
+- fixed this bug:  - in checks "Kit(Hubelpot...BLAHBLAHBLAH" there were no quotes, now corrected to Kit("Hubelpot"...BLAHBLAHBLAH" (Later this code snippet was changed, see the explanations in the following posts)
 - added a single line for the call in the dialogue with the Fate Spirit (because earlier, when dividing the lines into two different ones, the call did not work)

-+//Updating dlg's.
-+COPY_EXISTING ~FATESP.dlg~ ~override~
-+  REPLACE_TEXTUALLY ~Bring me Hubelpot, the Totemic Druid.~ ~Bring me Hubelpot, the Village Druid.~ +COPY_EXISTING ~FATESP.dlg~ ~override~
-+  REPLACE_TEXTUALLY ~Bring me Hubelpot, the Totemic Druid.~ ~Bring me Hubelpot, the Vegetable Farmer.~

 ##